fmerg/pymerkle/API.md

 ### `method` __.rootHash ( )__

-Returns the current root-hash of the Merkle-tree (i.e., the hash stored by its current root)
+Returns the current root-hash of the Merkle-tree (i.e., the digest stored by its current root)

 - **Return type**: _bytes_